How to Change Hostname on Ubuntu 20.04?

 Before changing the hostname of the Ubuntu machines, you need to know the current hostname of the machine.

-For this, use the following command in the terminal to display the hostname:
+For this, enter the following command in the terminal to display the hostname:

 # hostname